×

 When we asked people what advice they would give someone preparing to move to Italy, they said:

 "It is important to research the cost of living in the area you are looking to retire.
 Italy is generally a more expensive country to live and certain locations have higher property taxes than other areas.
 It is also important to research the healthcare system and see if you would need international or private healthcare.
 It is beneficial to learn some Italian before moving, as English may not be as widely spoken as in other parts of Europe.
 It is also worth researching the pension and tax system to ensure that the money you receive from home can be used to supplement your income.
 Consider banking and money transfers, as well as sources of legal advice that may be available for you access.
-Lastly, researching potential locations for retirement and the amenities and activities in the area can help you make the best decision for you," explained a retiree in Italy.
+Lastly, researching potential locations for retirement and the amenities and activities in the area can help you make the best decision for you," explained one retiree living in Italy.

 "Before retiring in Italy, it's important to understand the residency and visa requirements.
 Also, research the cost of living, which can vary significantly between regions, with northern cities generally being more expensive than southern or rural areas, and consider healthcare services, as access and quality may differ across regions.
 Finally, it's beneficial to visit potential retirement locations to assess amenities, climate, and community fit," wrote Brian Viola from Italian For A While.